 Family.
 An individual or group of people living together who are related by blood, marriage or adoption.

-Vacation or other rentals for dwellings for less than 30 days are not allowed in the unincorporated area of the county.
+Vacation or other rentals of single family dwellings for less than 31 days are not allowed in the unincorporated area of the county without review and approval by Larimer County.
 The Land Use Code addresses rentals in its definitions of dwellings.
-If a dwelling is rented, the rental period must be a minimum of 30 days.
-Use of the property as a rental unit cannot convert the property to a use contemplated by tourist or accommodation zoning, i.e. as a resort cabin, providing single night transient rentals.
+If a single family dwelling is rented, the rental period must be a minimum of 31 days.
+Use of a single family dwelling property as a rental unit cannot convert the property to a use contemplated by tourist or accommodation zoning, i.e. as a resort cabin, providing single night transient rentals.
+Resort lodge/cabins may be allowed through the Special Review process or other processes in certain zone districts.
+Contact Planning staff at (970) 498-7679 or via email for information about review process options.

 If you would like more specific information or if you have a question that's not answered here, please contact the Larimer County Planning Department at 970-498-7679 or send us email.